+We believe in Cultural Competence.
 Everyone has worth.
-We believe that diversity and inclusion create a solid foundation for everyone to reach their full potential.
+Diversity and inclusion create a solid foundation for everyone to reach their full potential.

 Because the Lucas County Board of Developmental Disabilities believes that every person has worth, we strive to become a culturally competent organization.
 How do we do that?
 First, it means we recognize the we all come from potentially different backgrounds -- our cultures.